Humphry Osmond: Work with psychedelics

-In 1953, English-born Aldous Huxley was a renowned poet and playwright who, in his twenties, had gone on to achieve success and acclaim as a novelist and widely published essayist.
+In 1953, Aldous Huxley was a renowned poet and playwright who, in his twenties, had gone on to achieve success and acclaim as a novelist and widely published essayist.
 He had lived in the U.S. for well over a decade and gained some experience screenwriting for Hollywood films.
 Huxley had initiated a correspondence with Osmond.
-In one letter, Huxley lamented that contemporary education seemed typically to have the unintended consequence of constricting the minds of the educated—close the minds of students, that is, to inspiration and to many things other than material success and consumerism.
-In a letter, Huxley asked Osmond if he would be kind enough to supply a dose of mescaline.
+In one letter, Huxley lamented that contemporary education seemed typically to have the unintended consequence of constricting the minds of the educated, closing students' minds to inspiration and many things other than material success and consumerism.
+In a letter, Huxley asked Osmond whether he would be kind enough to supply a dose of mescaline.

-In May of that year, Osmond traveled to the Los Angeles area for a conference and, while there, gave Huxley the requested mescaline and supervised the ensuing experience in Huxley's neighborhood.
-As a result of his experience, Huxley produced the book The Doors of Perception, describing the look of the Hollywood Hills and his responses to artwork while under the influence.
-Osmond's name appears in four footnotes in the early pages of the book (in references to articles he had written about medicinal use of hallucinogenic drugs).
+In May of that year, Osmond travelled to the US for a conference and, while there, gave Huxley the requested mescaline and supervised the ensuing experience in Huxley's neighborhood.
+As a result of his experience, Huxley wrote the book The Doors of Perception in the months following his first mescaline encounter.
+Huxley was disappointed that the effects that he had expected and hoped for following his correspendence with Osmond did not occur.
+In the book, he attributed this to aphantasia—the inability to picture something in one's mind.
+Instead, he re-experienced his everyday surroundings, describing his heightened 'objective' awareness of the folds in his trousers, the drapes in the room, artwork, a drugstore, and the look of the Hollywood Hills while under the influence of mescaline.
+Osmond's name appears in four footnotes in the book's early pages (in references to articles he wrote about medicinal use of hallucinogenic drugs).

-Osmond was respected and trusted enough that in 1955 he was approached by Christopher Mayhew, an English politician, and guided Mayhew through a mescaline trip that was filmed for broadcast by the BBC.
+Osmond was respected and trusted enough that in 1955 he was approached by Christopher Mayhew, a politician, and guided Mayhew through a mescaline trip that was filmed for broadcast by the BBC.
+Though the recording was deemed too controversial and ultimately omitted from the show, Mayhew praised the experience, calling it "the most interesting thing I ever did".
+Part of the footage was included in the 1986 BBC documentary LSD – The Beyond Within.